Revision Tips for Teenagers

 These are some key principles for how you can revise in an organized, effective, and meaningful way.

-Which of these 3 principles for effective revision do you feel you need the most right now?
-Let me know in the comments below.
+Which of these 3 principles for effective revision would help you the most right now?